Recent Travel Restriction Updates - January 15, 2022

 - B.C.’s COVID-19 Immunization Plan is designed to save lives and stop the spread of COVID-19.
 Register to get vaccinated.

 - Starting Sept.
 13, 2021, proof of vaccination will be required in B.C. for people attending certain social and recreational settings and events.
 Click here for more information.
+To submit your COVID-19 Vaccination record to the B.C. government, click here for more information.

 The ultimate authority allowing students into the country rests with the Canadian Border Services Agency.
 If you choose to travel to Canada, it is your responsibility to provide proof that you are eligible.